 For better or worse, social media is a huge part of our lives.
 And while you may long for the days when you weren’t tethered to your phone, there are some advantages to embracing the world of social media in both your professional and personal lives.

+There are a number of medical creators on social networks.
+So which ones should you follow?
 No matter what social platform you prefer to use, we found the 30 best nursing accounts across the following 5 channels:

 The 6 Best Nursing Accounts on Facebook